sdr-enthusiasts/docker-radarbox/README.md

 1. Create an account or sign in
 1. Claim your receiver by visiting <https://www.radarbox.com/raspberry-pi/claim> and following the instructions

+## Connection Errors

+Before raising an issue regarding connection errors, please wait at least 10 minutes.
+The `rbfeeder` binary is configured to attempt to connect to a collection of servers in a round-robin method.
+It appears normal for some servers to reject the connection, so it may take several minutes to find an available server and connect.

 ## Runtime Environment Variables

 There are a series of available environment variables: